 So there you have the three very distinct materials for your garden shed.
 That is a good thing to keep in mind as we explore what other issues you need to consider.

-There are many so I have listed the most popular below.
+There are many so we have listed the most popular below.
 All measurements are in feet:

 - 4 x 3